 This isn’t a bad thing or a poor reflection on you, it’s just how we try to protect ourselves in relationships.

 Having an outsider share their point of view can help you see things a little differently.

-By seeing someone who is trained and specialises specifically in marriage counselling (or relationship counselling), you’ll be talking with someone who not only has the expertise to help you, but also has the knowledge to share and skills to impart to help you create your own strong relationship.
+By seeing someone who is trained and specializes specifically in marriage counselling (or relationship counseling), you’ll be talking with someone who not only has the expertise to help you, but also has the knowledge to share and skills to impart to help you create your own strong relationship.

 We all would agree that preventing issues in a marriage is far more beneficial than trying to cure them when they arise.
 So why not take measures to learn the best methods of prevention?

 Like we said earlier, communicating in a relationship is a skill.
 We don’t get to practice at it until we are actually in a relationship, and it’s absurd to think that we should be perfect at it right from the start.
 It takes time, refinement and practice.

 Going to a marriage counsellor is like getting your car serviced.
 It’s good to do it before there is a problem, so you can tune things up a little and make sure that everything is running smoothly.

 5 – A Polish And Shine